Secukinumab

 • You may have more mild upper respiratory tract infections (common cold, sinus infections), nausea, diarrhoea, cough, and fever.

-• Infections may need treatment and secukinumab may need to be stopped for a while if you develop infection, so it is important to contact your doctor for advice.
+• Infections may need treatment and secukinumab may need to be stopped for a while during an infection, so it is important to contact your doctor for advice.

 Less common or rare possible side effects

-There are some rare but potentially serious side effects with secukinumab including:
+There are some rare but sometimes serious side effects with secukinumab including:

-• Menstrual disorders including period pain and period irregularity.
+• Menstrual disorders including period pain and irregular periods.

 • Tell your doctor or go to the hospital immediately if you have an allergic reaction as you need urgent medical attention.